 We also encourage new freshmen to enroll in UNIV 100.
 This is a one credit freshman transition course that helps students learn about the campus, the resources available to them and how to do well academically.
 It gives them the opportunity to connect to other students in a small class atmosphere.
-To learn more about this course go to the Transition Resource Center’s website.
+To learn more about this course go to the UNIV Courses and Programs website.

 General education requirements are courses that all students must fulfill.
 Students typically take most of their general education requirements their first few semesters at Mason.
 It is important for students to meet with their advisors to make sure they are taking the correct general education courses.
 Some colleges and schools have additional requirements.